AlexDominguez18/Sniffer/README.md

 # Sniffer
 Simple network sniffer on Python.
-Just workn on Linux.
+Just works on Linux.